Seatis/my-teaching-materials/project/reddit/frontend/javascript.md

 ### Remove

-Modify your main page so it is possible to remove a post using the API.
+Modify [the main page](assets/views/main_03.png) so it is possible to remove a post using the API.

 #### Notes